How can we help you?

 Gums also bleed as a result of inflammation, which is caused by plaque at or near the gumline.
 If it’s been a while since you’ve flossed your teeth or you’re not keeping up with your brushing, your gums will bleed when provoked.
 But don’t worry, after a thorough cleaning by our hygienist and diligent flossing at home, your gums will “toughen up” and no longer bleed when you floss.

 This does not mean, however, that you should “scrub” your gums in an attempt to toughen them.
 Brushing too hard or with a firm-bristled toothbrush can also provoke bleeding.
 One of our skilled dental hygienists will be happy to discuss your brushing technique with you to make sure you are getting the most benefit out of this valuable routine – and not unintentionally doing damage to your enamel and your gums!

 If you continually experience bleeding gums, it could be a sign of a more serious condition like gum disease, or even something else.
 Please call our Bridgeton dental office today to schedule your evaluation.

 Root Canal Therapy

 A root canal is an important and useful dental procedure that allows us to save a tooth that might otherwise be lost.
-Root canal therapy is used to treat teeth that are severely infected or damaged.
+Root canal therapy in Bridgeton, MO is used to treat teeth that are severely infected or damaged.